Theatre, a permanent revolution

 ICRA Project has created and produced numerous performances and theatre shows, in particular: Il Cielo obliquo (The Oblique Sky), a theatre performance based on texts by Antonin Artaud (2001), Querelle des Bouffons, from the Commedia dell'Arte to Opera Buffa (2004), Mime Corporel based on texts and exercises by Etienne Decroux (2008) and La Piazza universale (The Universal Piazza), based on texts and iconography from the commedia dell’arte (2008).

 ICRA Project has volunteered to collaborate on various dissertations on theatre for universities and academies in Naples, Bologna, Cosenza, Florence and Palermo, among many.
 It has also opened an information office/counter to provide students with free advice, counselling and material for their dissertations on history of the theatre, history of art, theatre anthropology, semiotics, aesthetics, architecture, set design, corporeal and movement education, masks and commedia dell’arte, corporeal mime, dramaturgy, and history of dance and music.
-We are pleased to mention Camilla Bellani’s 2003 dissertation on ICRA Project and its artistic and pedagogical system, which is available from the Department of Arts, Music and Performing Arts (DAMS) of the University of Bologna.
+We are pleased to mention Camilla Bellani’s 2003 dissertation on ICRA Project and its artistic and pedagogical system, which is available from the Department of Arts, Department of Arts of the University of Bologna;.

 ICRA Project participates in major national and international festivals with its own shows and pedagogical and training activities, specifically on corporeal mime, commedia dell’arte, masks, and corporeal and stage movement training.
 ICRA uses it’s own pedagogical system, which is the result of a constantly evolving and changing syncretism of significant and fundamental twentieth-century theatre techniques and methods such as Etienne Decroux’s abstract corporeal mime, the Feldenkrais method, Orazio Costa’s mimetic method, Jacques Lecoq’s work on movement and mask, as well as eurythmy and corporeal coordination inspired by the work of George Ivanovich Gurdjieff and Rudolph Steiner.